Safeguarding Children & Child Protection

-Our staff are trained in the recognition of symptoms of abuse and to be vigilant for all kinds of safeguarding concerns, including physical abuse, emotional abuse, neglect, bullying or extremist behaviour, including hte PREVENT duty.
+Our staff are trained in the recognition of symptoms of abuse and to be vigilant for all kinds of safeguarding concerns, including physical abuse, emotional abuse, neglect, bullying or extremist behaviour, including the PREVENT duty.

 We have clear procedures in place for the recording and reporting of incidents where any potential safeguarding concerns are identified and appropriate action is taken.

-Jenny Riley, Deputy Head, is our Designated Safeguarding Lead, DSL, member of staff responsible for the implementation of Child and Safeguarding Policy and Protection procedures; supported by Vicki Clements, Deputy Head and DSL trained.
+Jenny Riley, Deputy Head, is our Designated Safeguarding Lead, DSL, member of staff responsible for the implementation of Child and Safeguarding Policy and Protection procedures; supported by Rachel Kay, Headteacher and Vicki Clements, Deputy Head, both DSL trained.

 All members of the Senior Leadership Team are trained to be designated for child protection if required.